Choi Seong-deok

-Choi Seong-deok (born 31 May 1999) is a South Korean rugby union player.
+Choi Seong-deok (최성덕, born 31 May 1999) is a South Korean rugby union player.
 He plays club rugby for KEPCO in the Korea Super Rugby League, he has represented Korea internationally at both sevens and XVs.

 Career

 Club

 Seong-deok joined KAFAC in 2022 after playing for Kyung Hee University where he won Most Valuable Player in the 2021 South Korea Spring University League.
 While at KAFAC they came 2nd in the South Korean National Sports Festival.
 After completing his military service, he joined rival Korea Super Rugby League side KEPCO.

 Sevens

 He competed in the men's tournament at the 2020 Summer Olympics.
 Choi represented South Korea at the 2022 Rugby World Cup Sevens in Cape Town, South Africa.